readingbat/readingbat-template/README.md

 reading code, they can head straight for [CodingBat.com](https://codingbat.com) and move on to authoring their own code!

-This template is for teachers who want to author their own content.
+This template is for teachers who want to author their own ReadingBat content.

 ## Setup